Disclaimer: this blog post doesn’t constitute accounting advice. When in doubt, talk to a lawyer/accountant and all that

 Why a C Corp instead of an LLC?

-After brief research, I found out that a single-member LLC (regarded as a pass-through entity by default) complicates tax situation for nonresident aliens - a term-of-art for non-US citizens & residents (which I am).
+A single-member LLC (regarded as a pass-through entity by default) complicates the tax situation for nonresident aliens - a term-of-art for non-US citizens & residents (which I am).
 Pass-through means a business income is treated as a personal income for the owners.

-While C Corp is more complex to run, their tax treatment is relatively straightforward: they’re only taxed on their profits.
-If you’re paying yourself a salary, you can expense that amount, which will lower your taxable income (note that if you’re residing in the US, you might need to withhold 30% of a salary as a tax, in addition to paying a payroll tax.
-It gets complicated, fast).
+While C Corps are more complex to run, their tax treatment is relatively straightforward: they’re only taxed on their profits.
+If you’re paying yourself a salary, you can expense that amount, which will lower your taxable income (assuming you’re not a US taxpayer.
+Otherwise, it gets complicated, fast).

-If you’re a US citizen or a resident, LLC is more apt if you plan to bootstrap your business.
+If you’re a US citizen or a resident, LLC is more apt if you want to bootstrap your business.

 Companies formed in the State of Delaware are required to keep a registered agent in the state.
 Think of it as an address state and federal agencies use to get ahold of you.

-Somewhere around mid-January, you will receive an email from Stripe asking whether you want to renew the registered agent.
+Somewhere around mid-January, you will receive an email from Stripe Atlas asking whether you want to renew the registered agent.
 If you don’t explicitly opt-out, they will automatically renew your registered agent subscription by the end of January.

 Unfortunately, the registered agent that comes with Atlas can’t accept general mail (except for bank cards).
 Some virtual address providers (aka CMRA) can act as your registered agent.
 That way, you can avoid the $100 fee for the default registered agent that comes with Atlas.
 To change the registered agent, you will have to complete a “Change of Address” form.

 Delaware Franchise Tax

 While Delaware doesn’t have a sales tax, they do impose a Franchise Tax on registered businesses.

-There are two ways to calculate the Franchise Tax: Authorized Shares and Assumed Par Value Capital.
-I won’t get into a nitty gritty, but suffice it to say that you can use one that minimizes your tax liability.
+There are two ways to calculate the Franchise Tax: Authorized Shares Method and Assumed Par Value Capital Method.
+I won’t get into a nitty-gritty, but suffice it to say that you can use one that minimizes your tax liability.